Singapore to start Phase 3 of COVID-19 reopening on Dec 28

 He added that Singapore will also ease capacity limits in public places like malls, attractions and places of worship.

-“Because of your efforts, we are now ready to progress to Phase 3,” said Mr Lee.
+“Because of your efforts, we are now ready to progress to the next phase,” said Mr Lee.
 “Phase 3 will begin in two weeks’ time, on Dec 28, so we will end the year with some good news.”

+READ: Singapore approves Pfizer-BioNTech COVID-19 vaccine, first shipment expected by end-December: PM Lee

 But the Prime Minister urged residents to not to let their guard down, as COVID-19 is “most likely still circulating silently within our community”.